Focused on Keeping You Safe

 - Vaccine Verification: All Middlesex Health patients will be asked if they've been vaccinated for COVID-19.
 If you've been vaccinated, but not by Middlesex Health, you will be asked for proof of vaccination.
 Proof of vaccination includes a vaccination card from the Centers for Disease Control and Prevention, or a certificate from the Vaccine Administration Management System (VAMS).

 - Pre-Procedure Testing: You must get tested for COVID-19 prior to undergoing any surgical procedure at Middlesex Health regardless of whether you have symptoms of COVID-19 and regardless of your vaccination status.
 One of our patient navigators will contact you to schedule your COVID-19 test, which will take place approximately two to three days before your procedure.
-You will have the option of going to a Middlesex Health lab facility to be tested.

 - Cleaning Procedures: We have always prided ourselves on the cleanliness of our facilities.
 Now we are taking extra steps.
 We are cleaning all surfaces and equipment more often with disinfectants approved to kill the coronavirus.